wheerdam/linuxjoy/README.md

 |:---:|:--------------:|:-----------------:|:----:|
 |  -  | Number of Axes | Number of Buttons |  ID  |

-`JoyFactory.enumerate()` will return a value of -1 if it is unable to gather information about the controller.
+`JoyFactory.enumerate()` will return `null` if no joysticks were found.
+It will return a value of -1 for a specific entry if it was unable to gather information about that particular controller.
 Use `JoyFactory.get(index)` to get a `LinuxJoystick` handle to the device and start jamming.
 If you do not want to enumerate the devices manually and just want to get the first device `JoyFactory` can detect and use, use the `JoyFactory.getFirstUsableDevice()` as in the previous example code to get your joystick handle.
-This function will return null if it can not find any device to use.
+This function will return `null` if it can not find any device to use.

 ## Other Platforms